congwei1230/MoChaBench/README.md

 # ▶️ Evaluating Lip Sync Scores

 ## Overview
 We use SyncNet for evaluation.
-The codebase is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) with improved code structure and a unified API to facilitate evaluation for the community.
+The codebase is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) with **improved code structure and a unified API** to facilitate evaluation for the community.

-Follows a HuggingFace Diffuser-style structure.
+The implementation follows a Hugging Face Diffusers-style structure.
 We provided a
-`SyncNetPipeline` Class located at `eval-lipsync\script\syncnet_pipeline.py`.
+`SyncNetPipeline` Class, located at `eval-lipsync\script\syncnet_pipeline.py`.

-`SyncNetPipeline` can be intialized by providing the weights and configs.
+You can initialize `SyncNetPipeline` by providing the weights and configs:
 ```python
 pipe = SyncNetPipeline(
     {